Registration of

-Mauritius tax system in 2023: What you need to know
+Mauritius tax system in 2023: things you need to know

-Mauritius' tax system in 2023 is attractive to investors.
-It offers a low income tax rate, the opportunity to get a discount on it, other interesting benefits.
+The tax system of Mauritius in 2023 is attractive to investors.
+It offers a low- income tax rate, the opportunity to get a discount and other benefits.

 Features of business income tax

-According to local laws, any company registered in Mauritius, must pay income tax, regardless of the place of receipt, including abroad.
-It is 15%, with a few exceptions.
-Companies which export goods, as well as freeport operators pay 3%.
+According to local laws, any company registered in Mauritius must pay income tax, regardless of the origin of income, including abroad.
+The income tax is 15%, but there are a few exceptions.
+For example, companies that export goods and freeport operators pay 3%.

-Any company is entitled to an 80% exemption from paying a certain tax that was received abroad.
+Any company is entitled to an 80% exemption from paying a certain tax from income received abroad.
 These can be:

 • foreign dividends;